From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Digital Traces from Human--AI Interaction

+In concurrent work, \citet{li2026agentic} studied the same dataset through a case-driven workflow and confirmed six cases; we obtain the same count, though we cannot tell whether the two sets overlap, as their identities are undisclosed.
+We note that we include this case not for the count, but to test whether the unified framework we apply across all settings (Section~\ref{sec:problem_def}) also reconstructs identities in human--AI interaction traces.

-Within the \texttt{Scientists} subset, the agent achieves a CLC of 6 through method-driven narrowing.
-Because interviewees frequently detail specific methodological combinations (e.g., data modalities paired with particular analysis pipelines), the agent infers precise research niches and converts these narratives into targeted search queries.
-It then triangulates retrieved publications against project timelines and role-specific cues (e.g., statements regarding project ownership), systematically eliminating topic-consistent but role-inconsistent candidates.
-Figure~\ref{fig:modern_trace_examples}(a) illustrates this mechanism: leveraging a distinct analysis workflow and a claim about releasing a reference resource, the agent isolates matching abstracts and verifies the identity via authorship context.
-Conversely, unresolved cases typically lacked such intersecting dimensions, leaving multiple plausible candidates at the topic level.
-Beyond matching the project, the agent successfully attributes previously anonymized complaints regarding legacy code directly to the specific researcher.
+\textbf{Results.} The agent achieves a CLC of 6.
+Successful cases arise through method-driven narrowing: the agent maps detailed workflow descriptions to precise research niches, retrieves candidate publications, and eliminates topic-consistent but role-inconsistent candidates using project timelines and role cues.
+As Figure~\ref{fig:modern_trace_examples}(a) shows, a distinctive analysis workflow and a claim about releasing a reference resource lead the agent to matching abstracts, after which authorship context supports a specific identity hypothesis.

-Another case demonstrates linkage using a uniquely identifying linguistic cue.
-The agent matched an interviewee's idiosyncratic research philosophy to an identical phrase on a public scholar profile, and verified this match using role cues (e.g., directing an analyst) to constrain the likely authorship position.
-Together, these cases show that the vulnerability arises from the conjunction of idiosyncratic language, technical scope, and project-role cues rather than from any direct identifier.
+We also observe linkage through idiosyncratic language.
+In one case, the agent matched an interviewee's research philosophy to nearly identical phrasing on a public scholar profile, then used role cues to constrain the likely authorship position.
+These cases show that identity-level narrowing emerges from the intersection of technical scope, project role, and linguistic cues, without any direct identifiers.

-This dynamic expands the privacy risk beyond identity recovery alone.
-Following successful linkage, informal statements and workflow descriptions are no longer anonymous.
-The risk is especially salient in this dataset because the interview protocol explicitly asks participants to describe where and how they use AI tools in their research process.
-Once linkage succeeds, these workflow-level disclosures become directly attributable to a specific researcher rather than remaining de-identified interview content.
+This linkage makes workflow-level disclosures personally attributable: once the interview protocol asks participants where and how they use AI tools, successful linkage attaches informal statements and tool-use practices to a specific researcher.
 In accordance with our ethical reporting policy, we omit all institution- and person-specific details.